fpdevil/rise_of_machines/LogisticRegression.md

 *__Note__: These assumptions follow the `Bernoulli distribution` discussed earlier*

+- Assumption 1

-- Probability of a particular sample belonging to class `1`, given it's features `x`  parameterized by the weights `w` defined as under:
+  Probability of a particular sample belonging to class `1`, given it's features `x` parameterized by the weights `w` defined as under:

 ![e11]

+- Assumption 2

-- Probability of a particular sample belonging to class `0`, given it's features `x`  parameterized by the weights `w` defined as under:
+  Probability of a particular sample belonging to class `0`, given it's features `x`  parameterized by the weights `w` defined as under:

 ![e12]

-The `Maximum Likelihood equation` is derived from the probability distribution of the dependent variable (`𝑋`).
+The `Maximum Likelihood equation` is derived from the probability distribution of the independent variable (`𝑥`) and dependent variable ('𝑦').

 With these, we can express the assumptions made earlier in a more compact form as under: